Revitalizing local communities with solar and renewable energy

 - Habitat restoration on contaminated sites like brownfields and landfills

 - Much needed shade for livestock like sheep and poultry

 - “Land banking” for future agricultural use and soil quality improvements

 Due to climate change, extreme weather is becoming more frequent and disruptive.
 As a result, homeowners, businesses, communities, and utilities are all becoming more and more interested in securing energy supply solutions that offer resiliency and energy security.

-For example, rooftop solar paired with a battery storage solution can offer homeowners and businesses the comfort that they can still have power during outages.
-Critical institutions such as hospitals and airports are seeking similar, larger-scale solutions for similar reasons.
+For example, a solar array paired with a battery storage solution can offer homeowners and businesses the comfort that they can still have power during outages.
+Critical institutions such as hospitals and airports are also seeking larger-scale solutions for similar reasons.
 And utilities are looking at innovative ways to utilize solar plus grid-scale storage solutions to create microgrids, so that electricity can be provided on a reliable basis for certain circuits that supply critical infrastructure.

 Encore worked with the Town of Bennington to deliver a commercial-scale group net metering solar PV project that will result in significant monetary savings on electric bills to the Town over the 25 year term of the agreement.
 Encore was responsible for full service development and construction management of the project, including project financing.
 The…